CirclesUBI/domain-model/README.md

 ○	An actor can choose their own identifier, as long as it’s unique and complies to certain validation rules (length, allowed characters, …).

-■	Note that this may pose a security threat, if someone uses an identifier that was until recently used by someone else.
-A restriction could be added, blocking account holders from reusing identifiers for some time, or indefinitly, to prevent this. *CAN WE GET RID OF THIS?
-KIND OF OBVIOUS*

-## Accounts

-●	An account must be held by an actor, whether a user, organization, or validator.
-An account holder owns the private key which corresponds to the public key of the account.

-●	An account is a container for one or more balances of currencies.

-○	An account cannot have more than one balance for a given currency.

-○	An account's balances reflect the sum of all transactions in its history.
-A summary of this account history, a ledger of transactions that the account holder has participated in, is available to the actor holding the account.

 ■	Payment mediation means that H is willing to exchange S currency for other currencies that are accepted by the receiving account holder.